SFilinsky/frontend-soa-2023/documentation/4-teammate-search.md

 are used.
 6. Shared events are separate package: submodules cannot have dependencies on container, only on events defined in common shared package
+7. It should be possible to run each submodule on its own for development

 ## Submodule integration